eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ```

 ### 1.2.
 Developing `hySpc.read.Witec` for non-spc columns
 Claudia, Roman, and I met on Wednesday to go over a lot of progress for the `hySpc.read.Witec` package.
 In particular, we helped each other make sure the package had the correct infrasturcutre (`pkgdown`, `hySpc.testthat`), fleshed out the functionality for reading in the `Witec` format.
 The work that Claudia did to get from the Header information of the example file to a complete `hyperSpec` object was pretty brilliant to watch.
-And I think while I don't understand all of the details the current `hySpc.read.Witec::read_txt_Witec_TrueMatch()` function has a lot of guides for parsing the remainder of the header information.
+While I don't understand all of the details the current `read_txt_Witec_TrueMatch()`
+function has a lot of guides for parsing the remainder of the header information.

 In fact, let's following the guidance left for us:
 ```R